 - Create branded cart and checkout experiences.

-- When you’re ready, go live.
+- When you’re ready, go live and start selling.

 Social media is your best friend: Blast those Facebook ads, collaborate with influencers, and use email marketing.
 Create engaging and useful content to inform people about your products and why they matter.
 Write catchy product descriptions for everything you sell.

 Focus on SEO strategy and create relevant content that drives searchers to your site.
 Consider starting a blog to increase organic traffic by providing informational content and defining your brand story.
 More traffic often leads to more sales — as the number of people visiting your site increases, so does the audience for your product.
 With a greater number of happy visitors clicking through your site, you’re likely to make more conversions.

 7. Analyze and improve

 Once you’ve done all that, take stock.
 The market is always changing, so keep your business relevant by updating your site and products as needed.
 Here are some tips to constantly improve your site to stay ahead of competitors: